huayo65001/huayo65001/README.md

 ### Hi there 👋
 ### Talk is cheap.
 Show me the code
-- 🌱 I’m currently learning: jvm
+- 🌱 I’m currently learning: air-ground integrated network
 - 📫 How to reach me: email: zhigang_han0521@163.com
 - 💬 Ask me about: studying for a master's degree